Ultimate Guide: Creating & Using a Book Tracker Template in Notion for Recording Progress, Insights & Recommendations

 • Recommendation: Indicate if you would recommend the book to others.

 To add a new property, click on "Add a property" and select the appropriate property type from the list.
-Adjust the formatting and settings to suit your preferences.
+Adjust the formatting and settings as needed.

 1. Add books to your tracker: